CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Appendix

 \subsection{Baseline Retraining on \chimera{}}

 All baselines are retrained on \chimera{} using the authors' released code with default hyperparameters.
 We provide a shared training and evaluation framework that handles data loading in each method's native input format, split-aware partitioning, early stopping, model checkpointing, and performs full evaluation.
-Each complex is identified by a composite key consisting of the PDB code and its heavy, light, and antigen chain identifiers, which resolves the ambiguity that arises when multiple complexes share the same PDB file with different chain assignments.
 At test time, per-complex predictions are evaluated against native structures using all metrics defined in Section~\ref{sec:evaluation}.
-All training and inference is performed on an NVIDIA A100 GPU.
+All training and inference is performed on an NVIDIA H100 GPU.
 Below we describe the method-specific adaptations required for each baseline.

 \paragraph{DiffAb.} DiffAb~\citep{luo2022diffab} operates under the Chothia numbering scheme and generates all six CDRs simultaneously by randomly masking between one and six CDRs during training.
 At inference, all CDRs are masked and regenerated in a single forward pass, producing one set of predictions per complex from which per-CDR metrics are extracted.
 We train with Adam at a learning rate of $10^{-4}$ and a batch size of 16, using 100 diffusion steps with equal loss weights on rotation, position, and sequence terms.